 In 2012, I graduated with an MEng in Computing from Imperial College London.
 My interests at the time roughly lay in logic, network security and bioengineering: my dissertation involved the application of proxy re-encryption to social networks, and my favourite course involved the application of machine learning concepts to interpret neural signals from monkeys.
 Since 2012, I have been working at Netcraft, an internet security company in Bath.

 In a more general sense I am very interested in online privacy, from technical, social and economic perspectives.

 I've run a number of small websites and projects online over the last few years.
-Of these, the two that are generally the most liked (despite definitely not being the most polished) are The Daily Aww, a website that sends you one photo from r/aww every day, and Brother Francis (currently under renovation!), an interface to a receipt printer that lives on my desk.
+Of these, the two that are generally the most liked (despite definitely not being the most polished) are The Daily Aww, a website that sends you one photo from r/aww every day, and Brother Francis, an interface to a receipt printer that lives in my living room.